 Secretary of State

-Secretary of State Jocelyn Benson today announced the Secretary of State Mobile Office will visit the Van Buren District Library’s branch in Lawrence on Monday, Feb.
+LAWRENCE – Secretary of State Jocelyn Benson today announced the Secretary of State Mobile Office will visit the Van Buren District Library’s branch in Lawrence on Monday, Feb.
 24, for voter registration and other services.

 The Mobile Office will be open from 11 a.m. to 4 p.m. at 212 N. Paw Paw St. . . .

 Secretary of State Jocelyn Benson and a bipartisan group of clerks today called on the state Legislature to pass a joint resolution promising that no new questions will be placed on ballots within 75 days of an election.
 The current deadline for the Legislature to add ballot questions is 60 days, leaving only 20 subsequent days for numerous processes to take place before the first absentee ballots must be mailed to voters.
 The 40-day deadline is part of the constitutional amendment passed by voters in 2018 . . .

 STERLING HEIGHTS – Secretary of State Jocelyn Benson announced today that a dozen branch offices in Metro Detroit are sharing the wonders of art through a unique partnership with the Detroit Institute of Arts (DIA).
 Benson and DIA director Salvador Salort-Pons co-hosted a news conference today at the Sterling Heights branch to unveil the program . . .